 - Toyota Automotive Gross Margins:

-Toyota's gross margins declined from 27.1% in 2014 to 21% in 2020.
-However, this level is still far higher than Toyota's competitors like GM and Ford.
-A 30 basis point rate of growth per year over the rest of our forecast period could lead Toyota's valuation to go up by more than 15%.
-A 30 basis point decline in growth per year over the rest of our forecast period could lead Toyota's valuation to go down by 15%.
+Toyota's gross margins increased from 25% in 2017 to 25.5% in 2021.
+This level is higher than Toyota's competitors like GM and Ford.
+A 30 basis point rate of growth per year over the rest of our forecast period could lead Toyota's valuation to go up by more than 11%.
+A 30 basis point decline in growth per year over the rest of our forecast period could lead Toyota's valuation to go down by 22%.